Beaconsys/Data_review_reporting/README.md

 ### 2.2 processing and analysis scripts

-The "processing" directory contains Python scripts that are responsible for extracting data from Beacon's database and performing necessary pre-processing procedures.
+The "Data_processing" directory contains Python scripts that are responsible for extracting data from Beacon's collected data and performing data analysis.

-#### 2.2.1 Json_pretreament/*.py
+#### 2.2.1 Rawdata_pre-processing/*.py
+The code in this directory is mainly used to process the raw data collected by the beacon (json file, see this URL for details):

  - interface.py:\
     the interface to handle Json to Analysed secondly data (for lwfs_client(format_type = new) ,lustre_server) \
     @param st: startdate (datetime '%Y-%m-%d') \